Attention, assignment editors, producers, editors, reporters and freelance writers:

 Lake Havasu City / London Bridge offers a boatload of story ideas!

-For a city of 52,527, we have a lot going on.
+For a city of over 52,000 people, we have a lot going on.
 Interesting people, beautiful scenery, and special events that are truly, well, special.
 Here are just a few stories we can help you develop.

 Year-Round Story Ideas